-Summary: Non-signatory Vietnam acknowledges the human suffering caused by cluster munitions, but it has not taken any steps to accede to the convention.
-Vietnam has participated in the convention’s meetings.
-It abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2018.
+Non-signatory Vietnam has acknowledged the human suffering caused by cluster munitions, but has not taken any steps to join the convention.
+It has participated in a meeting of the convention in September 2019.
+However, Vietnam abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2020.

 Vietnam states that it has never used, produced, transferred, or stockpiled cluster munitions.
 The United States (US) used air-delivered cluster munitions extensively in Vietnam in the 1960s and 1970s.

 The Socialist Republic of Vietnam has not acceded to the Convention on Cluster Munitions.

 Vietnam has expressed support for the convention’s humanitarian objectives, but it has not taken any steps to accede to it.
 Vietnam has said it would be unable to comply with the convention’s provisions, particularly the obligation to clear areas contaminated by cluster munition remnants within 10 years.
 It has also criticized the convention’s alleged lack of a “mechanism” for ensuring international support and cooperation.
 It often flags the need for cluster munition “users, producers and exporters” to join the convention and take responsibility “for assisting affected countries.”